 Feature Articles (800–2,000 words, including sidebars)

-- Profiles and Interviews, particularly of underrepresented STEM professionals (500–800 words)
+Profiles and Interviews, particularly of underrepresented STEM professionals (500–800 words)

-- Activities and Experiments (500–800 words)
+Activities and Experiments (500–800 words)

 Photo Essays (100–300 words)

-- Science Fiction or Science-Focused Fiction (800–1,200 words )
+Science Fiction or Science-Focused Fiction (800–1,200 words )

 Articles are commissioned.
 We invite detailed queries for articles related to upcoming themes (see below).
 Detailed queries include a cover letter, an outline of the proposed article, including scope and treatment, and proposed resources.
 Writers new to MUSE should also provide a resume and writing sample.
-Authors wishing to write an article that belongs in MUSE but doesn’t fit posted themes may submit an abbreviated pitch that conveys the idea in a paragraph or less.
+Authors wishing to write an article that belongs in MUSE but doesn’t fit posted themes may submit an abbreviated pitch that conveys the idea in a paragraph or two.
 No unsolicited manuscripts please.